Trusted Dekalb County Traffic Court Lawyers

 Mr. Ledbetter specializes in civil litigation in metropolitan Atlanta, Georgia, and possesses vast experience in Traffic Court in Dekalb County.
 Mr. Ledbetter was recognized as a SuperLawyers Rising Star in 2018 and 2019 in the area of Civil Litigation.
 Published on February 25, 2019, last updated on June 13, 2019.

 Many Atlanta drivers will end up in Traffic Court in Dekalb County sooner or later.
-Georgia traffic laws change often, and fighting tickets can be difficult.
+Georgia traffic laws change often, and fighting traffic tickets can be difficult.
 Experienced Atlanta attorneys Conoscienti & Ledbetter share all the information you’ll need to know to handle your Traffic Court case in Dekalb County.

-Please note that the court does not accept bills larger than $20 when you pay your tickets and fines in person.
+Please note that the court does not accept bills larger than $20 when you pay your traffic tickets and fines in person.
 Direct all inquiries, such as how to make payments, reinstate your license, or reschedule your court appearance to the Warrant Division on the 2nd floor of the Bobby Burgess Building within the Camp Circle Courthouse Complex.

 Offices are open from 8:30 A.M. to 5:00 P.M., Monday through Friday.
 Payments submitted after 4:00 P.M. will be dated and processed with the next day’s business.
-The courthouse is closed for federal and state holidays, as well as for inclement weather and emergencies.
+The Traffic Division is closed for federal and state holidays, as well as for inclement weather and emergencies.
 Before going, it is best to confirm that the court is open by calling the Dekalb County Traffic Court at (404) 294-2099.

 If you find yourself facing a Dekalb County court appearance due to a traffic violation, retaining qualified counsel is a must.
 Although receiving the assistance of a public defender may be an option, it primarily depends on your assets and family income.
 The Office of the Public Defender for DeKalb County offers a qualification application that you must fill out before they determine whether they will take your case.

 The Dekalb County Traffic Violations Bureau is an administrative agency that handles codes, rules, and regulations, as well as non-criminal traffic violations.
-According to the stipulations of O.C.G.C.A §40-13-50, this bureau is established to oversee the handling and distribution of specific cases.
+According to the stipulations of O.C.G.C.A §40-13-50, this bureau is established to oversee the handling and distribution of specific traffic cases.
 This governing order applies to state traffic law violation cases that are brought before the State Court judges serving in the same capacity in the State Court Traffic Division of the Dekalb County State Court Traffic Division facility.

-Regardless of what type of vehicular violation you might be facing, a conviction is going to adversely affect your insurance rates.
+Regardless of what type of vehicular traffic violation you might be facing, a conviction is going to adversely affect your insurance rates.
 If you drive an Uber, Lyft, or another commercial-type vehicle, you may even lose your job.
-Therefore, before paying any ticket, which is an admission of guilt, it is wise to consult an experienced attorney to learn your rights and options.
+Therefore, before paying any traffic ticket, which is an admission of guilt, it is wise to consult an experienced attorney to learn your rights and options.

 The Dekalb County State Court has held the majority of the archives since the Recorder’s Court of DeKalb County was officially abolished on July 1, 2015.
 This necessitated the transfer of all traffic case records to the Clerk of the State Court of DeKalb County.